-Prior to the hearing, the panel will review the documentation provided by the Headteacher and may request any additional information they deem necessary.
+Prior to the hearing, the panel will review the documentation provided by the Principal/Head Teacher and may request any additional information they deem necessary.
 The panel will also ensure that any witnesses they require to be present are requested to attend.

-Once the time and date for the review hearing has been set, we will notify the complainant in writing at least 5 school days in advance of the hearing.
+Once the time and date for the review hearing has been set, we will notify the complainant in writing at least five working days in advance of the hearing.
 This letter will explain what will happen at the review meeting and who will be present.
 We will also send all the relevant documentation required for the review with this letter.
 We respectfully request that complainants confirm that they are intending to attend.
-The hearing will normally take place in school; however, alternative premises could be used if the complainant feels that this would be less intimidating.
+The hearing will normally take place in school, however alternative premises could be used if the complainant feels that this would be less intimidating.

-As well as the complainant, the Headteacher and other relevant persons involved in the complaint are entitled to be accompanied by a family member/friend/representative, as appropriate, but legal representatives are not permitted.
+As well as the complainant, the Principal/Head Teacher and other relevant persons involved in the complaint are entitled to be accompanied by a family member/friend/representative, as appropriate, but legal representatives are not permitted.